Novo Tempo

-Novo Tempo (Portuguese for "New Time") is a Portuguese Christian TV channel and Radio Station for Brazil.
+Novo Tempo (Portuguese for 'New Time') is a Portuguese Christian TV channel and Radio Station for Brazil.
 It is owned by the Seventh-day Adventist Church.
 Novo Tempo features programming produced by Adventist churches, colleges, hospitals and institutions, covering religious, health, educational and family life topics.
 Novo Tempo is a 24-hour broadcaster on satellite and cable networks in Brazil and is available over-the-air in some communities.

 Novo Tempo is part of the Hope Channel network.

+It was founded as ADSAT in 1996, broadcasting by satellite from its facilities in Nova Friburgo.
+Programming was limited to a dubbed edition of It Is Written (Escrito Está) and ADSAT em Louvor.
+Over time, the channel's programming increased.
+In 2003, the channel became Novo Tempo.
+The channel was made available on Sky Brasil to its subscriber base of 1.7 million in 2007 and, in 2008, rebranded.

+In 2011, it took over Shop Tour's terrestrial transmitter network, led by TV Cachoeira, who automatically became its affiliate.
+Shop Tour continued on subscription television providers.